GabryAbdy/html-css-Portfolio/README.md

 I used Bootstrap as a framework, Fontawesome for some icons and EmailJS for the contact form.

-I will update this project as soon as I will achive more skills.
+I will update this project as soon as I will improve my skills.